Chapter 40R/Smart Growth Overlay Districts

 • The 40R overlay must allow housing to be built at 8 to 20 units per acre depending on the type of housing (multifamily is 20 units/acre).

-• The 40R district must require at least 20 percent of the units be affordable to households at 80% AMI.
+• The 40R district must require at least 20 percent of the units be affordable to households making 80% of the Area Median Income.
 That is a minimum, it could allow for deeper affordability & a higher percentage of units.

 Could the city create more than one district?